 Our board of directors has two standing committees: the audit committee and the compensation committee.
-In addition, we have established two additional committees to assist the board of directors in a consultative capacity: the advisory committee and the finance committee.
-The advisory committee, which is comprised of board members, executives and other advisors, has been formed for the purpose of assisting management with its long-term strategy discussions, sourcing and evaluating business opportunities and devising plans and strategies to optimize the growth of our business.
-The finance committee, comprised of board members, executives and other advisors, has been formed for the purpose assisting management with assessing and managing market risks, liquidity risks, capital allocation decisions and other strategies and goals relating to our financial position.
+In addition, we have established an additional committee to assist the board of directors in a consultative capacity: the finance committee.
+The finance committee, comprised of board members, has been formed for the purpose assisting management with assessing and managing market risks, liquidity risks, capital allocation decisions and other strategies and goals relating to our financial position.